 Research gaps

-Sampling within the lowest 400m is critical to reliably detect the underlying pattern because elevational richness patterns tend to differ primarily at the mountain base (Diniz-Filho et al. 2010).
+Sampling within the lowest 400m is critical to reliably detect the underlying pattern because elevational richness patterns tend to differ primarily towards the mountain base (Diniz-Filho et al. 2010).
 Additionally, though a multitude of hypotheses have been proposed as drivers of ant community structure and diversity along elevational gradients (Samson et al. 1997; Botes et al. 2006; e.g., Longino and Colwell 2011), the data required to rigorously evaluate many of these hypotheses are lacking at a broad scale.
 In particular, habitat complexity, such as vegetation structure or leaf litter depth, has been suggested as a driver of ant diversity (Lassau and Hochuli 2004; Sarty et al. 2006; Pacheco and Vasconcelos 2011; Bharti et al. 2013).
 Such data have not been widely collected across elevational gradients with ant species data.
 Further, we know little about the ranges and less about the basic natural history of many ant species (Lanan 2014).
 Dietary, foraging, and nesting habits can vary dramatically within a genus and even within a species (Hölldobler and Wilson 1990).
 Understanding how biotic interactions and variation in their strength affect ant communities across elevations relies on thoroughly detailing behavior and interactions across a wide taxonomic variety of ant species.
 Ant communities can also vary substantially across seasons and years (Bishop et al. 2014), variation that has rarely been accounted for.
 A greater focus on seasonal and annual fluctuations will inform mechanistic approaches to understanding patterns of ant communities.
 Finally, a recent phylogenetic analysis of tropical ants across elevations found that the ant communities were phylogenetically clustered, suggesting a strong role of environmental filtering (Smith et al. 2014).
 Increased focus on phylogenetic patterns may help to disentangle the interplay of ecological and evolutionary processes in shaping ant communities (Machac et al. 2011; Smith et al. 2014).

 Conclusion